-101. SPORT SKILLS AND TECHNIQUES I Activity course for individuals interested in developing and practicing the skills and techniques of basketball, baseball, cheerleading, golf, gymnas tics, lacrosse, softball, or tennis.
+1,1 SPORT SKILLS AND TECHNIQUES I

+Activity course for individuals interested in developing and practicing the skills and techniques of basketball, baseball, golf, gymnastics, lacrosse, softball, or tennis.
 Students can earn up to 4 credits in WAC 101 and 102 combined for credit (pass-fail).
+This course is open to all students.
+Fall

+semester.

-This course is open to al students.
-Fall semester.
-102. SPORT SKILLS AND TECHNIQUES II Activity course for individuals interested in developing and practicing the skills and techniques of cheerleading, cross country running, soc cer, swimming, or volleyball.
-Students can earn up to 4 credits in WAC 101 and 102 combined for credit (pass-fail).
-This course is open to al students.
+102. SPORT SKILLS AND TECHNIQUES II

+Activity course for individuals interested in developing and practicing the skills and techniques of soccer, swimming, or volleyball.
+Students can

+earn up to 4 credits in WAC 101 and 102 combined for credit (pass-fail).
+This course is open to all students.
 Spring semester.
-201. LIFE-TIME SPORTS Aerobic Conditioning, Badminton, Bowling, Fencing, Golf for Business & Life, Outdoor Adventure Activities, Racquetball, Self-defense, Softball Swimming Tennis Volleyhall and Weight Training (P/D/F)